testifysec/go-ima/README.md

 # go-ima

-Simple too that checks the ima-log to see if a file has been tampered with.
+Tool that checks the ima-log to see if a file has been tampered with.

 ## How to use